 Employment law- Stress at work

 What is “Work-Related Stress”?

 If you suffer from stress at work or “work-related stress”, this is generally understood to be “a harmful reaction that people have due to an overload of pressures and demands placed on them at work”.

 Stress at work can be caused by any number of things, including bullying, being overworked, a lack of support from your colleagues or simply a bad working environment.
-Recent surveys have shown that work-related stress makes up about 40% of all sickness related illnesses in the labour market, and many will be suffering from mental health issues as a result.

 What are your employer’s responsibilities if you are suffering with work related stress?

 Your employer has the following main legal duties:

 - to identify significant and foreseeable risks to your health;

 - to prevent harm to your health that is foreseeable and caused by work;